 For example, Colosseum in Rome, Westminster Abbey in London are also showing signs of degradation of sulfuric and nitric acids.

-So What Else We Can Use for Construction?
+So What Else We Can Use for Buildings Construction?

 So, seems like there is nowhere to go?
 Not exactly.
 We can still manage to use some particular materials for construction works that can resist acidic attacks.